ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/http_cache/content_aware_cache.md

 ### Default tag purging

-`ibexa/http-cache` uses Repository API event subscribers to listen to events emitted on Repository operations, and depending on the operation triggers expiry on a specific tag or set of tags.
+`ibexa/http-cache` uses repository API event subscribers to listen to events emitted on repository operations, and depending on the operation triggers expiry on a specific tag or set of tags.
 All event subscribers can be found in `http-cache/src/lib/EventSubscriber/CachePurge`.